sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/jwt-auth.md

 the requests to the backend.
 By default, it will be reserved.
 :::

-Now let's try to access this API.
+Now let's try to access this route.

 ```shell
 curl http://127.0.0.1:9080/v1/json -H 'Host: auth.httpbin.org' -i